As a landlord, it's important to ensure your tenants have a comfortable living experience.

 Communication is key

-It’s the tenant's responsibility to tell you if they don’t have hot water.
-When tenants do contact you to report the problem, the first step is to acknowledge their concern promptly.
-Doing so shows your tenants that you take their comfort and safety seriously and are actively working to resolve the issue.
+It's the tenant's responsibility to tell you if they don't have hot water.
+When they report the issue, the first step is to acknowledge their concern promptly.

 Assess the situation